In recruitment, every candidate counts. Mining candidate feedback can be the key to improving your recruitment process.

 4. Measure the fit with your business

 Research suggests that 2 in 5 new hires are a mistake, so companies need to work harder to ensure that they’re recruiting the right people, looking beyond the CV to attract and engage with candidates that will fit their business and culture.
-Listening to candidates and measuring their perceived fit by analysing their feedback, provides you with an early warning of their likelihood to turn up, turn on and stay on.
+Listening to candidates and measuring their perceived fit by analyzing their feedback, provides you with an early warning of their likelihood to turn up, turn on and stay on.

 5. Improve your processes to become the employer of choice